molgenis/ngs-utils/scripts/ClinicalPathogenicityComparison/README.md

 ## 2. Merging
  By using any merging tool it is possible to create one big file to be used as a template for annotating.
- In the merge folder a script is provided for merging different datasets based on the VCF standard (http://samtools.github.io/hts-specs/VCFv4.3.pdf), however this script will strip away teh infor collumn to ensure a less verbose input file.
+ In the merge folder a script is provided for merging different datasets based on the VCF standard (http://samtools.github.io/hts-specs/VCFv4.3.pdf), however this script will strip away the INFO collumn to ensure a less verbose input file.

 ## 3. Filtering
  By using the provided CanonicalSeqRetriever script it is possible to get all exonic regions from genome build grch37 (http://www.ncbi.nlm.nih.gov/projects/genome/assembly/grc/human/).